gloveboxes/Create-a-Kotlin-Azure-Function-with-IntelliJ/README.md

 ## 8. <a name='ExecuteAzureFunctionsRun'></a>Execute Azure Functions Run

-From the Maven pop-out tab, expand **Plugins**, then run the **azure-functions:run**.
+From the Maven pop-out tab, expand **Plugins**, then expand **azure-functions**, then select **azure-functions:run**.
 This will start the Azure Functions Core Tools and bootstrap your Kotlin Azure Function.

 To test the function click the http://localhost:7071/api/HttpTrigger-Kotlin link